Deploy contracts onchain

 You can also note that the forwarder addresses of deployed contracts are stored in forwarderAddresses

-to lock tokens on chain and extend the deployer to deploy both contracts.
+to lock tokens and extend the AppGateway to deploy both contracts.

 mapping(address => uint256) public lockedAmount;